Motivating Kids to Use the Minority Language

 We decided early on against the OPOL (one-parent-one-language) approach, because I spend more time with the kids.
 Hearing Spanish just from their dad probably wouldn’t be enough.
 And so for the past three years, I’ve been raising my children in a language that isn’t my first.

 As much as I love Spanish, there is a real sense of loss at times.
 Though it has become my go-to “mothering language,” I still wonder if my voice is less natural.
 I wonder if there is a loss of nuance and complexity, or eloquence.
 Like any good American mother, I doubt my parenting choices often.
 But at the end of the day, raising my children in Spanish as a non-native speaker is a decision I’ve never regretted.
 The gift of bilingualism is worth the sacrifice.

-So here’s my #1 tip: Learn the minority language with your children.
+So here’s my #1 tip for non-native parents: Learn the minority language with your children.